eisenzopf/qsip_specification/qsip_v1.0.md

   "payload": {
     "action": "create",
     "poll_id": "p-logo-choice-001",
-    "question": "Which logo concept do you prefer for QSIP v2?", "options": [
+    "question": "Which logo concept do you prefer for QSRP v2?", "options": [
       "Concept A (Blue Rocket)",
       "Concept B (Green Globe)",